 Forecast and associated conditions

-Naboth cysts are considered harmless and usually disappear on their own, although some will persist indefinitely.
-Some women notice that they appear and disappear in relation to their menstrual cycle.
+Naboth cysts are considered harmless and usually disappear independently, although some will persist indefinitely.
+Some women notice that they appear and disappear during their menstrual cycle.

 If a woman has pain or pressure from a large Naboth cyst, it can be drained.
-If any growth obstructs the flow of menstrual blood, fluids or infections may regress to the uterus, but that is not common.
+If any growth obstructs menstrual blood flow, fluids or infections may regress to the uterus, but that is not common.

 If a woman is not sure that the abnormality she has found in the cervix is a Naboth cyst, a visit to a doctor is recommended to rule out other conditions.

-Rarely, Naboth cysts have a correlation with chronic cervicitis, an inflammatory infection of the cervix.
+Rarely do Naboth cysts correlate with chronic cervicitis, an inflammatory cervix infection.

-Naboth cysts are not considered problematic unless they grow very large and have secondary symptoms.
+Naboth cysts are not considered problematic unless they grow huge and have secondary symptoms.
 A doctor may wish to perform a colposcopy or a biopsy on a Naboth cyst to detect cancer or other problems.

-Two methods to remove these cysts include electrocautery and cryofreezing, although new cysts may be formed after the procedure.
+Electrocautery and cryofreezing are two methods to remove these cysts, although new cysts may be formed after the procedure.

 These cysts are full of mucus and can burst.
-It is not uncommon to have discharge, odor and bleeding when they break.
-If the odor and secretion persist, consult your doctor.
+It is not uncommon to have discharge, odor, and bleeding when they break.
+If the smell and secretion persist, consult your doctor.

 In a rare case, a large Naboth cyst was mistaken for a malignant tumor and caused a woman to be referred to another clinic for a hysterectomy.
-Fortunately, growth was correctly identified as a Naboth cyst using ultrasonography, and the cyst was successfully drained and eliminated.
+Fortunately, ultrasonography correctly identified the growth as a Naboth cyst, and the cyst was successfully drained and eliminated.

-Neither this case nor any other case of Naboth cysts have resulted in accidental or unnecessary surgeries.
-Even the largest cysts can be removed and treated without causing more medical problems.
+Neither this case nor any other case of Naboth cysts has resulted in accidental or unnecessary surgeries.
+Even the most extensive cysts can be removed and treated without causing more medical problems.